developmentseed/sat-api-pg/deployment/README.md

 * [aws-cli](https://aws.amazon.com/cli/)
 * [psql](https://www.postgresql.org/docs/9.5/libpq.html)

+Create an [ECR repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) to house your OpenResty image (the image will be pushed to this repository as part of the `deploy.sh` step below.

 Copy the `/deployment/.sample_env` to `/deployment/.env`.
 And update accordingly with the values relevant for your project.

 Then...